aerospike-community/aerospike-graphite/README.md

                         an1.0.1/apps/ciphers.html for cipher list format --tls_crl             Checks SSL/TLS certs against vendor's Certificate Revocation Lists for revoked certificates.
-CRLs are found in path specified by --tls_capath --tls_crlall          Check on all entries within the CRLs --tls_name TLS_NAME   The expected name on the server side certificate
+CRLs are found in path specified by --tls_capath.
+Checks the leaf certificates only.
+  --tls_crlall          Check on all entries within the CRL chain.
+  --tls_name TLS_NAME   The expected name on the server side certificate
 ```